navillasa/navillasa.github.io/_posts/2025-08-18-debugging-502-errors.md

 layout: post
 title: "The K8s Doctor, or How I Learned to Stop Worrying and Fix 502s"
 subtitle: "A systematic approach to debugging port and protocol mismatches"
-description: "How to systematically diagnose and fix port/protocol mismatches in Kubernetes"
 date: 2025-08-18
 categories: [kubernetes, debugging, devops]
 tags: [kubernetes, 502-errors, troubleshooting, nginx, ingress]